Reference Date: 25-January-2015

 FOOD SECURITY SNAPSHOT

-Civil conflict continues to limit access to food
+Persisting civil conflict continues to limit food access

-Persistent insecurity continues to restrict access to land and agricultural inputs, limiting households’ productive capacity, while high food prices in eastern and southern provinces are exacerbating food insecurity for poor households.
+Persistent insecurity in eastern provinces continues to restrict access to land and agricultural inputs, limiting households’ productive capacity.